lailalelouch/all-potatoes-doc/04_create_recipe/06_javascript_5_dynamic_form.md

 According to the documentation, we need to call the `formset()` function for each formset that we have and give it the formset's prefix.
 So, first we need to find the formset and then call the function.

 This is how we're finsing the `formset`.
 The ingredient formset has class `inline` and class with the value of whatever the formset prefix is.
-In this case the prefix for the ingredient formset is `ingredients`. you can think of the prefix as the forms name.
+In this case the prefix for the ingredient formset is `ingredients`. you can think of the prefix as the form's name.

 ```javascript
 $('.inline.{{ ingredient_form.prefix }}')